Codimension two souls and cancellation phenomena: The normal invariant of the stable element of order

-As mentioned in Section~\ref{sec: eq function spaces}, the group $\pi_7(F_{S^1})$ has a unique order two element, and in this section we show that the corresponding homotopy self-equivalence $f$ of $S^7\times \cpq$, $q\ge 3$ has nontrivial normal invariant.
-A proof of this was briefly sketched in~\cite{Sch87}; here we provide details.
+As mentioned in Section~\ref{sec: spectral seq}, the group $\pi_7(F_{S^1})$ has a unique order two element, and in this section we show that the corresponding homotopy self-equivalences $f$ of $S^7\times \cpq$ (where $q\ge 3$) have nontrivial normal invariants; if $q=2$ the same argument is also valid for the nontrivial class in $E^\infty_{1,6}(G\mathbb C^{3})= E^2_{1,6}(G\mathbb C^{3})=\pi_{11}(S^5) \cong\mathbb Z_2$ (see Proposition~\ref{prop: bottom filtration}).
+A proof of this was given in~\cite{Sch87}, but since it depends upon a result whose proof has not yet been published we shall give a complete derivation here by somewhat different methods.

-It is shown in Section~\ref{sec: stably trivial is trivial} that $f$ is tangential.
-Let $\g$ denote the normal bundle of $X:=S^7\times\cpq$ in some higher dimensional $S^{m+2q+7}$.
-Let $\hat f$ denote the self-map of $\g$ of $X$ that covers $f$, and let $T(\hat f)$ be the induced self-map of its Thom space $T(\g)$.
-Let $q\co S^N\to T(\g )$ be the map that collapses the complement of a tubular neighborhood of $X$ to a point.
-By definition in~\cite{Bro-book} (cf.~\cite{MTW}) the refined normal invariant ${\mathfrak q}^t(f)\in [X, F]$ is the Spanier-Whitehead dual of $T(\hat f)\tinycirc q$, where the set $[X,F]$ of free homotopy classes is identified with the set of based homotopy classes $[X_+, F]=\{X_+,S^0\}$.
+Proposition~\ref{prop: tangentials} shows that $f$ is tangential.
+Let $\g$ denote the normal bundle of $X:=S^7\times\cpq$ in some higher dimensional $S^{m+2q+7}$, let $\hat f$ denote an arbitrary self-map of $\g$ that covers $f$, let $T(\hat f)$ be the induced self-map of its Thom space $T(\g)$, and let $q\co S^N\to T(\g )$ be the map that collapses the complement of a tubular neighborhood of $X$ to a point.
+We shall use these mappings to describe the normal invariant of $f$ as follows:

+\begin{claim} In the notation of the preceding paragraph, a lifting of the (smooth) normal invariant ${\mathfrak q}(f)$ to $[X, F]$ is given by the Spanier-Whitehead (or $S$-) dual of $T(\hat f)\tinycirc q$, where the set $[X,F]$ of free homotopy classes is identified with the set of based homotopy classes $[X_+, F]=\{X_+,S^0\}$. \end{claim} \begin{proof} This is well known, but references in the literature are slightly elusive.
+For topological surgery theory, the analogous result is worked out clearly and explicitly in Section 2 of \cite{MTW}, and the discussion in that paper only uses standard formal properties of topological manifolds and their stable normal bundles.
+All of these properties also hold in the category of smooth manifolds, and accordingly the approach in \cite{MTW} also works for smooth surgery theory in a setting like that of Section II.4 in~\cite{Bro-book}. \end{proof}